cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 This document describes concepts and definitions of NDT.
-As this document presents system architecture, the following security considerations are abstract and lack specific guidance or detail, i.e., principles, guidelines or requirements.
+As this document presents system architecture, the following security considerations are abstract and generic, i.e., they provide mainly principles, guidelines or requirements.
 However, the implementation and deployment of network digital twins will need to be carefully investigate the following security considerations, which may be categorized into